l-atelier-des-chercheurs/dodoc/README.md

 These permissions trickle down: an instance admin has admin rights to all the instance contents.
 A space admin has admin rights to all its projects.
 A project admin has admin rights to all its content (medias, stopmotions, publications).

 An instance contributor, though, only has contributors rights to the direct content it contains.
-For instance, a contributor to a space can only create a project, but not remove a project he/she is not
+For instance, a contributor to a space can create a project, but not remove a project he/she is not an $admin of.

-If a folder type has the property `$can_be_created_by: "everyone"`, this overrides the above behaviour and such folder can be create by all visitors even those that are not logged in.
+If a folder type has the property `$can_be_created_by: "everyone"`, this overrides the above behaviour and such folder can be created by all users even those that are not logged in.
 This is useful for accounts creation.

 ## Examples